 - The Profile in Courage Essay Contest

 This essay contest challenges students to think critically, research primary sources, and write for a purpose.
 This is open to students in grades 9 - 12.
 For this year only the top prize of $10,000 is doubled to $20,000.
 There are other cash prizes as well.
-Deadline is early January.
+The deadline is early January.

 - Gates Millennium Scholars